 A course in concepts and principles of microbiology.
 Structures, processes, genetics and interactions of microbes are included.
 Methods of culturing, handling and treating microbes are a major component of the laboratory work.
 Viruses, basic biochemistry, molecular biology.

-Lecture 3 hours, Laboratory 3 hours Prerequisite: BIOL 120 with a grade of "C" or higher.
+Prerequisite: BIOL 120 with a grade of "C" or higher.